 - How end-to-end VAT management solutions support compliance by pulling data from ERP systems and/or tax engines to generate signature-ready returns; and

-- How tax technology can help organizations build tax performance management, quality assurance and continuous improvement capabilities.
+- How tax technology can help organisations build tax performance management, quality assurance and continuous improvement capabilities.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.